OpenTimelineIO/otioview/README.md

-# OpenTimelineView
+# OTIOView

 This is the original timeline viewer application that used to ship with [OpenTimelineIO](https://github.com/AcademySoftwareFoundation/OpenTimelineIO).
 ![OTIO View Screenshot](docs/_static/otioview.png)

 It has since been moved to its own repository as the new [Raven](https://github.com/OpenTimelineIO/raven) viewer has been promoted as the main timeline viewing application.
-Having moved OpenTimelineView to its own repository will lower the barrier for contributors to keep this application running.
+Having moved OTIOView to its own repository will lower the barrier for contributors to keep this application running.

 ## Install